vmhung93/jira-worklog/README.md

    ```sh
    pip install -r requirements.txt
    ```
+## Docker Build and Push
+To build the Docker image for this application and push it to Docker Hub, follow these steps:

+1.  **Build the Docker image**:
+   Use the following command to build the image with a tag.
+Replace `docker_hub/jira-worklog:1.0` with your desired Docker Hub username and image tag.

+      ```sh
+      docker build . -t docker_hub/jira-worklog:tag
+      ```

+2.  **Push the image to Docker Hub**:
+   After building, you can push the image to your Docker Hub repository.
+Ensure you are logged in to your Docker Hub account via the command line.

+      ```sh
+      docker push docker_hub/jira-worklog:tag
+      ```

 ## Error Handling
 - The script will print a message if no logged time is found for the given date range.